DogukanAltay/Backgammon/README.md

 ## Motivation

 Our motivation about doing this project is that understanding the fundamentals of object-oriented software design, the importance of the design process.
+The project helps us to experience real-life project process with our teammates.

 ## Contributors